Peter Billingsley: Other work

 The most notable of his later film acting assignments was Arcade (1993), in which he starred as a teenage "virtual reality" addict; he worked as the post-production supervisor, credited as Peter Michaelsen.
 He began working behind the scenes more often.
 Known as Peter Michaelsen, he was assistant editor on Knights, a film which featured Kris Kristofferson.
 In 1994, he starred in, wrote, and directed (credited as Peter Billingsley) the short film The Sacred Fire, and credited as Peter Michaelsen as the executive producer.
 The film won an Academy of Science Fiction, Fantasy, and Horror Films' Golden Scroll Award.

 His career behind the scenes continued, including work on The Discovery Channel's A.R.K.: The New Adventures of Animal Rescue Kids, The X Show, Made, and Elf, in which he has a cameo appearance.

 In 2001, he was nominated for an Emmy Award as co-executive producer for the show Dinner for Five.
 In 2005, he helped produce the movie Zathura.
 He was an executive producer for the Universal Pictures production The Break-Up in which he had a small acting role, as Andrew, appearing alongside frequent collaborator Jon Favreau.
 Billingsley served as executive producer on director Favreau's Iron Man feature film; he also acted in the film playing William Ginter Riva, a scientist who works for Obadiah Stane; he reprised the role later in 2019 in the film Spider-Man: Far From Home.
 Billingsley, Favreau, and Vaughn appeared in Four Christmases (2008).
 Couples Retreat (2009) starring Favreau and Vaughn was Billingsley's first major film as director and was followed by his second directorial effort Term Life, which also starred Vaughn.

-Billingsley's acting career continues, as well, with roles in Family Reunion: A Relative Nightmare, Elf, L.A.
+Billingsley's acting career continued, as well, with roles in Family Reunion: A Relative Nightmare, Elf, L.A.
 Heat, and No Deposit, No Return, which was voted Best Feature Film at the New York International Independent Film and Video Festival in 2000.
 He took an acting part in an experimental film for the new Maxivision 48 projection system which was developed by Dean Goodhill.

 Billingsley released a CD titled Christmas Stories...Christmas Songs on Run For Cover Records in 1999 with longtime friend Brian Evans.
 He signed on as executive producer of a musical adaptation of A Christmas Story that opened in Seattle in December 2010.
 He said he was "honored to be a part of this project and looks forward to bringing the play to more stages...
 Just think about the idea of a leg-lamp kickline."

+He served as a co-producer of the musical adaption of A Christmas Story when it hit Broadway in 2012.
+"The idea of a musical was very, very inspiring to me because it's really an extension of the story," Billingsley said in a November 2012 Playbill interview.

 Personal life

-Billingsley married Elizabeth "Buffy" Bains in 2015.
+Billingsley married Elizabeth "Buffy" Bains, a ballet teacher, in 2015.
 They have two children.